Watch FAQs: What is A Watch Bezel Used for?

 Plain/ Fluted Bezel

 Not all bezels have a functional use, like displaying a scale or numbers.
 Instead, they show the watch's design with historical references.
 The plain bezel can be entirely plain with just the basic metal or can be fluted, paying respect to historical watchmaking.
-The plain Bezel also can have a colour or other decorations like studs, engravings, gems, and more.
+The plain Bezel also can have a color or other decorations like studs, engravings, gems, and more.

 Tachymeter Bezel